Utterly Voice icon image Utterly Voice

 2. Say one of the numbers.
 A new 3x3 grid appears in the selected cell.

-Mouse Go Direction
+Mouse Go Direction link icon

 You can move the mouse in any direction by a certain number of pixels.
 This is useful when the mouse is already close to where you want it.
 It is also useful for certain system windows that do not allow labels to appear above them.
 Examples: